rafaelcioban/java-algorithms-data-structures/README.md

 # java-data-structures

-Sample project to explore the implementation of the main data structures in Java.
+Sample project to explore the implementation of the main algorithms and data structures in Java.

 #### Requisites